 As in the Democratic Republic of Congo, French is often used as a lingua franca in countries with multiple local languages, and it’s also often employed as the language of administration and higher education.
 Because of massive population growth in Sub-Saharan Africa, combined with the continued expansion of education, French has become the fastest growing language in Africa.

 We mentioned that French is spoken across five continents, but we’ve only mentioned three.
 Although the overwhelming majority of French speakers are in Europe, Africa and North America, there are also pockets of speakers in Asia, the Middle East, South America and Oceania.

-In Asia and the Middle East, the French language remains a trace of France’s colonial past in countries such as Laos, Vietnam and Cambodia, which were formerly French Indochina, and in Lebanon and Syria.
+In Asia and the Middle East, the French language remains a trace of France’s colonial past in countries such as Laos (204,000 speakers), Vietnam (699,000 speakers) and Cambodia (463,000 speakers), which formerly made up French Indochina.
+There is also a sizable Francophone population in nearby Lebanon (2.5 million speakers) and Syria (10,000 speakers).
 While its formal use has generally been on the decline in these countries, it remains widely studied and spoken among the elderly, elites and in many institutions of higher education.

 The sheer number of Mandarin, English and Spanish speakers is the most common justification for studying these languages.
-With the forecast growth of the language over the next thirty years, the same justification can be used for French.
-You can start learning the language here.
-Alternatively, you can consider a few more reasons to learn French here, admire the vitality and variety of the variants of French, or read up on some extra special French words here.
+With the forecast growth of the language over the next 30 years, the same justification can be used for French.
+Plus, who wouldn’t want to learn one of the most romantic languages around?

 This article was originally published on July 15, 2017.
 It has been updated with more recent data and information.